Content start here

 Cybersecurity is a key governance issue for all organizations, and thus understanding the legal aspects of cyber risks in different business sectors is important.
 This course will place an emphasis on threats to cybersecurity and the necessary compliance frameworks for cybersecurity.
 In addition, the course will examine the legal issues posed by cybercrimes with a look at computer hacking crimes, identity theft, internet fraud, malware and phishing offenses, civil torts, etc.

-Information Management & Risk, 2 units toggle arrow icon
+Information Management and Risk, 2 units toggle arrow icon

 This class will teach students best practices for overseeing the development, implementation, maintenance and adherence to current privacy laws and regulations.
 Students will learn how to manage and mitigate risk associated with the acquiring, storage/retention, use, sharing and disposing of data.
 Upon completion of the course, students will be able to identify privacy and data protection issues, communicate effectively about privacy and data protection issues, and offer solutions to relevant stakeholders such as customers, end users, suppliers, vendors, regulatory authorities, and others.